cesvelasquez22/pokedex-api/README.md

 ## Populate database - Development

-You can populate the database by calling the next request
+You can populate the database by calling the next request:

 ```
 localhost:3000/api/v2/seed